Katheryn Winnick: Early life

-Winnick was born in Etobicoke, Ontario, and is of Ukrainian descent.
+Katheryn Winnick was born on December 17, 1977 in Etobicoke, Ontario, and is of Ukrainian descent.
 She spoke Ukrainian as her first language and did not begin speaking English until she was eight years old.
+She has two brothers.

 She began training in martial arts at age seven, and obtained her first black belt at 13.
 By age 21, she had started three Taekwondo schools.
 She taught Taekwondo and self-defense to actors while completing her degree in kinesiology at York University, Toronto.
-Winnick studied at and is an alumna of the William Esper Studio.
+Winnick studied at and is an alumnus of the William Esper Studio.

-Winnick started acting as a young girl at her community center in Toronto.
+Winnick started acting as a young girl at her community centre in Toronto.
 She had directed plays in her high school and won a scholarship for drama and directing while attending Richview Collegiate Institute.

 Career

 Winnick entered the film industry by teaching martial arts to actors on movie sets; the experience inspired her to pursue professional acting.
 She was then cast as a series regular on Student Bodies.

 Since then, she has appeared in many films, including Stand Up Guys, Failure to Launch, Love & Other Drugs, and Killers.
 She has guest-starred in numerous television shows, most notably House, The Glades, Bones, Law & Order, Law & Order: Criminal Intent, CSI, CSI: NY, CSI: Miami, Criminal Minds, Person of Interest, and Nikita.
 In Bones, she portrayed Hannah Burley, a war correspondent who had been posted to cover the war in Afghanistan and becomes a love interest for main character Seeley Booth.

 Winnick starred in the comedy-drama film Cold Souls, which had its world premiere at the Sundance Film Festival 2009.
 In 2011, she was cast in a guest role on The CW's spy drama Nikita.
 In 2013, she starred in A Glimpse Inside the Mind of Charles Swan III and appeared in the comedy The Art of the Steal.
 She also joined History Channel's Vikings, starring in the role of Lagertha, a legendary figure in Viking history.
-In July 2017, Winnick stated on her Twitter account that she had been cast for a role in what was thought to be a film project, and that it would be announced at the San Diego Comic-Con International.
+In July 2017, Winnick stated on her Twitter account that she had been cast for a role in what was thought to be a film project, and that it would be announced at San Diego Comic-Con.
 She was later revealed to be cast as a main character in the Nazi Zombies mode of the video game Call of Duty: WWII.

 In July 2018, it was announced that Winnick had been cast in the series regular role of Christine "C.G."
 Gavin on the Netflix series, Wu Assassins.
 In February 2020, Winnick was announced to play the starring role of Jenny Hoyt on the ABC crime drama series Big Sky.